 Ms. Squezia (Infants 1)

-Ms. Squezia has been with ALC for more than 15 years and in child care for 30 years.
-In her spare time, Ms. Squezia enjoys making tutus and wreaths, as well as spending time with her family and attending church.
+Ms. Squezia has been with ALC for 17 years and in child care for 30 years.
+In her spare time, Ms. Squezia is a marathon runner, as well as spending time with her family and attending church.
 Ms. Squezia particularly enjoys working with infants, because she gets to experience the uniqueness of each child, the special laughter of this age group and the satisfaction that comes from ensuring they have all the love and support she can provide.

-Ms. Annie has been with ALC for 16 years and worked in child care for 40 years.
+Ms. Annie has been with ALC for 18 years and worked in child care for 40 years.
 In her spare time, Ms. Annie enjoys listening to music and putting together puzzles.
-Ms. Annie loves working with the kids in Infants 2, because she gets to see their growth over time and she gets to provide lots of love.
+Ms. Annie loves working with the kids in Tiny Tots, because she gets to see their growth over time and she gets to provide lots of love.

 ALC Tots—from 18 months to 2 years old—are test their limits and actively explore centers through creative play.
 Teachers encourage language development through continuous conversation, singing and lots of reading books.
 Tots learn self-help skills and positive social interactions.
 Our Tots are really coming into their own, and our teachers encourage it!